knative-extensions/eventing-rabbitmq/broker/README.md

 install
 [KEDA based autoscaler](https://github.com/knative-sandbox/eventing-autoscaler-keda).

-## Trigger Customization (optional)
+## Next Steps

+- Check out the [Broker-Trigger Samples Directory](../samples/broker-trigger) in this repo and start building your topology with Eventing RabbitMQ!
-The Trigger can be customized to better fit a user's needs.
+- The Trigger can be customized to better fit a user's needs.
 Check out the [Trigger-Customizations Samples Directory](../samples/trigger-customizations) for examples.

-## Next Steps

-Check out the [Broker-Trigger Samples Directory](../samples/broker-trigger) in this repo and start building your topology with Eventing RabbitMQ!

 ## Additional Resources